Skip to main content

 Teach your child to treat their friends the way they would like to be treated and to treat their friends’ parents with respect (even if the friend does not).
 Also, teach them that different houses have different rules and that it’s always best to be respectful and err on the side of caution (in other words, even if you put your feet on the couch at home, some people don’t like that, so don’t do it at your friend’s house).

-When your child is hosting a friend, it’s an opportunity to teach good hosting habits, such as letting the friend have the favorited toy first or showing the friend the household ropes, such as where the bathroom is.
+When your child is hosting a friend, it’s an opportunity to teach good hosting habits, such as letting the friend have the favorite toy first or showing the friend the household ropes, such as where the bathroom is.

 Recognizing when manners are best left out

+Lastly, the fifth lesson needed to round out your child’s basic manners education is that sometimes manners are best left out of the equation for safety’s sake.
 Teach them that their bodies are their own, and so if they don’t want to hug or touch someone else, they don’t have to.
 If a stranger attempts to touch them, they shouldn’t submit out of fear of being impolite.

 Likewise, when an adult exhibits bad behavior, such as yelling at your child, teach them that it’s not something they have to take just because it’s an adult.
 They should find and tell you immediately.